 However, a large portion of UX designer tasks can be done remotely.
 Analytic reviews, online surveys, analysis of competitor’s products, and usability testing can all be performed from a remote location, allowing for greater flexibility and freedom.

-You can start by reading literature written by experts in the field.
-There are hundreds of potential options for you to learn UX design and new techniques, ranging from industry publications to expert blogs.
+She can start by reading literature written by experts in the field.
+There are hundreds of potential options to learn UX design and new techniques, ranging from industry publications to expert blogs.
 You’ll be able to learn about new theories, frequent issues, and current trends in the industry.

-Another, and probably more reliable option, is to take UX design courses throughout your career.
-You can take online courses or register in certifications for UX design.
-These classes give you the chance, no matter what your experience level, to continually improve your skills and knowledge.
-Many trusted organizations offer high-quality UX designer training and certification, and this is a great way to show your value to future employers.
+Another, and probably more reliable option, is to take UX design courses throughout one’s career.
+Online courses or certifications for UX design give designers the chance, no matter what experience level, to continually improve their skills and knowledge.
+Many trusted organizations offer high-quality UX designer training and certification, and this is a great way to show value to future employers.

 While they share many similarities, UX (user experience) and UI (user interface) design are far from the same thing.
 They both deal with making the best product for a customer or user, but a UX designer is more rooted in the foundation of the website or app, while the UI design deals with the appearance and visual appeal.
 Consider it like this: if the program were a human body, the UX design would deal with the bones and muscles while UI deals with the skin.